This recipe is safe for Coumadin (warfarin) users.

 These are really good for you with tons of fiber but, because of the calories, best saved for a late Sunday brunch.

-Sift the whole wheat flour, all purpose flour, corn meal, salt and baking powder into a large mixing bowl.
+Sift the whole wheat flour, all purpose flour, corn meal, salt, baking powder, and sweetener into a large mixing bowl.

 Fold in the oatmeal.

-Add the buttermilk and egg substitute and blend well until mixture is smooth.
+Add the buttermilk, egg, and egg whites and blend well until mixture is smooth.

 Heat a non-stick griddle over medium-high heat.
 Let the batter stand for at least 2 minutes while the griddle is heating.
 Stir once and wait another minute before placing batter on the griddle.